Bed Sores Attorney

 Bed sores are painful, unsightly, and can lead to a host of serious health issues.
 They are also largely preventable in many cases.

 If you have a loved one who developed bed sores while under care in a nursing home, assisted living facility, or at home with a qualified caregiver, you likely have grounds for a civil lawsuit.
 When caregivers assume the responsibility of caring for an elderly patient, they have a duty to do so.
 This includes routinely moving a patient, keeping a patient comfortable and dry, and being vigilant for signs of bed sores developing.
 Don’t let another party’s negligence cause pain and suffering to someone close to you.
-Call Siegel Law for a free consultation at (562) 645-4145.
+Call our bed sores attorney for a free consultation at 562-645-4145.
+Siegel Law serves clients from Tustin, Irvine, Santa Ana, Huntington Beach, Long Beach and all nearby areas in Southern California.